Sabrinas Organizing

 Homemade Gnocchi Recipe Instructions:

 Clean and peel potatoes.
 Cook potatoes in boiling water until fork tender.
 Remove the potatoes and place them on a dish.
 Let them cook for a few minutes.
 Then, cut them into pieces to add them to the ricer.
 This will make them look like they are little pieces of rice.
 Let cool in a bowl.
-You can find a Ricer on Amazon (Affiliate Link) (affiliate).
+You can find a Ricer on Amazon (affiliate) (affiliate).

 riced potatoes